Tenable.sc Asset Discovery

 On the toolbar, click Save.

-When running JavaScript data feed, you can set the Archer instance to only allow digitally signed JavaScript files from trusted sources for security considerations.
+When running JavaScript data feeds, you can set the Archer instance to only allow digitally signed JavaScript files from trusted sources for security considerations.

 Archer Technologies LLC certificate is not present on every machine’s root by default.